idknox/Pairing/README.md

 1. Copy the envVariables.sh.example to envVariables.sh and fill in the values you need from the localhost Development Environment application registered under the Galvanize-IT Github organization.
 1. Make sure the envVariables.sh is sourced into the shell where you are running your server.

+### Setup git duet (optional)

+Add a `.git-authors` file to your home directory.
+See https://github.com/modcloth/git-duet for more info.

 ### Using `pow`

 1. Link your app with pow (using powder, just use `powder link`)